greatscottgadgets/hackrf/docs/source/software_support.rst

 ================================================
-Software Support
+HackRF Compatible Software
 ================================================

 Software with HackRF Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is intended to be a list of software known to work with the HackRF.
-There are three sections, GNU Radio Based software, those that have support directly, and those that can work with data from the HackRF.
+There are three sections, GNU Radio Based software, those that have direct support, and those that can work with data from the HackRF.